Contrarian3-Labs/fhevm-template/packages/fhevm-sdk/docs/getting-started/quick-start-react.md

       // but only when it is sent by the bound user. const encrypted = await encrypt({
         instance,
-        contractAddress: '0x...', // Your contract address
+        contractAddress: '0x...' as `0x${string}`, // TODO: Replace with your deployed contract address
         userAddress: address as `0x${string}`,
         values: [{ type: 'euint8', value: 1 }]
       })